FherStk/AutoCheck/docs/tutorials/teacher.md

 arguments: "--folder {$CURRENT_FOLDER_PATH} --file index.html"
 ```

-### Collection
+### Mapping
-A collection node means a collection of other nodes, so children are allowed but those cannot be repeated.
+A mapping node means that children are allowed but those cannot be repeated.

-In the following example, `vars` is a collection:
+In the following example, `vars` is a mapping:
 ```
 vars:
   student_name: "Fer"